17 Different Types of Door Knobs Explained & Tips To Help You Choose

 A few important things you want to learn about the types of door knobs you need are as follows.

 This is important when buying door hardware because if you do now know the right size your door knob may not fit.
-As for the cross bore, which will be the smaller hole that the latch part of the door know will fit into.
+As for the cross bore, which will be the smaller hole that the latch part of the door now will fit into.

 Again this is extremely important to know to get the correct size door handle.
 The easiest part will be measuring the door thickness.
 For most interior doors the thickness will be 1 3/8”, while exterior doors will be 1 ¾”.
-Though these are the standards, it is always good to double check to make sure you have the correct thickness when getting a new piece of door hardware.
+Though these are the standards, it is always good to double-check to make sure you have the correct thickness when getting a new piece of door hardware.

+Another standard you will want to be aware of will be the standards of where the door handle should be placed.
+While this seems like something that doesn’t matter, it will!
 The human body learns and memorizes by repeated motion, therefore if you have been opening the door the same way for your entire life, switching the side it is on will unintentionally, completely throw you off.

 This is also important because where the door locks and latches will need to be on a particular side to work.
 If the wrong one is chosen, the handle could be upside down or risk not fitting at all.
 The door handling is done in the direction that the door swings!